 Colorado: Call our store at 303-442-0777 to inquire about delivery options.
 We deliver to the Boulder area for a nominal fee.

-We ship everything directly out of our Santa Fe store twice a week on Mondays and Tuesdays via Fedex.
+We ship everything directly out of our Santa Fe store twice a week on Mondays and Tuesdays via Fedex and UPS.
 Any orders received after Tuesday at noon will go out the following Monday.

 For frozen products, we encourage you to select 2-day Air, especially in the summer.
 We cannot guarantee shipments that are sent via ground (please note that ground is only available in CO and NM for frozen goods).